Leonamrsm/DS-em-Producao/README.md

 ![](img/H12.png)

 ## Machine Learning Modeling Performance

+Four different models (linear regression, regularized linear regression - lasso, random forest and XGBoost) were evaluated using cross-validation as per the data below.

 The final chosen algorithm was the XGBoost Regressor, which presented the following performance after the appropriate hyperparameter fine tuning, on K-fold cross-validation with 5 splits: